-- Conveying potash, urea or other granular fertilizer in high-humidity situations requires more frequent cleaning. - Standard conveyors are not rated to move canola or other oilseed products. - 1.
-Clear the area of bystanders, especially small children, before starting. - 2.
+- 1. Clear the area of bystanders, especially small children, before starting. - 2.
 Be sure there is enough clearance from other equipment to move the conveyor into its working position.

-IMPORTANT: The discharge spout must not rest on the receiving intake hopper.
+The discharge spout must not rest on the receiving intake hopper.